 Surface feature: Overwrite area boundary with line style CHCRID01 and superimpose symbol CHCRID01 on any centred symbol.

-Non-official data should be distinguished from manually updated chart information, which uses the same identifiers, by cursor picking.

-Non-official chart information may be updated by any systematic procedure.
-A record of updates should be maintained.

-The mariner should be able to remove all non-official chart information if the need should arise.

-Other non-official data

 Non-official data must be distinguished from manually updated chart information, which uses the same identifiers, by cursor picking.

 Non-official chart information may be updated by any systematic procedure.
 A record of updates must be maintained.

+The mariner must be able to remove all non-official chart information if the need should arise.